pyhys/minimalmodbus/docs/develop.rst

 Change version number etc
 `````````````````````````
 * Manually change the ``__version__`` field in the :file:`minimalmodbus.py` source file.
-* Manually change the release date in :file:`CHANGES.txt`
+* Manually change the release date in :file:`HISTORY.rst`

 (Note that the version number in the Sphinx configuration file :file:`doc/conf.py`
 and in the file :file:`setup.py` are changed automatically.